DFE-Digital/get-into-teaching-app/app/views/content/blog/from-the-army-to-teacher-training.md

     thumbnail_path: "media/images/content/blog/thumbnails/david-payling.jpg"
 author: David Payling
 description: |-
-  David Payling talks about his journey from the army and into teacher training.
+  David Payling talks about his journey from the army and into teacher training using the help of a teacher training adviser.
 keywords:
   - teacher training advisers
   - becoming a teacher